citp/privacy-policy-historical/p/pl/plu/pluginboutique.com.md

 ### 11\.
 Financial Information

 The website does not store your credit card and payment details on our server.
-The website retains details of your purchases and purchased products in your account, but no sensitive details relating to your payment methods are stored or handled by Loopmasters.
+The website retains details of your purchases and purchased products in your account, but no sensitive details relating to your payment methods are stored or handled by Plugin Boutique.

 ### 12\.
 Contact

 If you have any questions about this privacy policy or our treatment of your personal data, please write to us by email to support@pluginboutique.com or by post to:

-### **Plugin Boutique**
+#### **Plugin Boutique Ltd.**

-Unit 106
+Unit C, Level 7
-Brighton Junction
-1A Isetta Square
-35 New England Street
+New England House, New England Street
+Brighton
-Brighton, BN1 4GQ
+BN1 4GH

 e-mail: support@pluginboutique.com
-Tel/Fax: +44 (0)1273 810 250
+Telephone: +44 (0)1273 974905